pravega/pravega-samples/README.md

 The above command should generate the required `jar` files into your local Maven repository.
 For more information, please visit [Pravega](https://github.com/pravega/pravega).

-> Hint: If you use a different version of Pravega, please check the gradle.properties file.
+> Hint: If you use a different version of Pravega, please check the `pravegaVersion` property in `gradle.properties` file.

 ## Flink Connector Build Instructions